unixunion/solace-dashboards/README.md

 #### data_path

-the data_path is a "." separated string of object id's within the JSON response . the HTML client uses this to reach the object which hold the keys and values of the desired metric. it is used by the various view handlers in conjunction with the shift_data javascript function in the client.
+the `data_path` is a "." separated *string* of object *keys* within the JSON response to the client. the client uses the `data_path` to reach the object which hold the *keys* and *values* of the desired object to graph. it is also used by the various view handlers which call `shift_data` javascript function in the client.

 e.g. `"rpc-reply.rpc.show.memory.physical-memory"`

-you can determin the data_path for a request by just looking over the raw responses from the solace appliance. e.g.
+you can determin the data_path for a request by inspecting the raw responses from the queried appliance. e.g.

 ```sh
 $> curl -d "<rpc semp-version=\"soltr/6_0\"><show><memory></memory></show></rpc>" -u "ro_user:ro_pass" "http://solace/SEMP